• Skip to main content

 3. Gardening

 A recent study in the Netherlands tested the stress levels of individuals who first performed a stressful task and then either gardened or read a book; the group that gardened showed lower levels of cortisol and reported a more positive mood than their literary counterparts.
-Researchers suspect that we spend so much time paying “directed” or “effortful” attention to things like email, internet research, and information analysis that participating in activities which require more “involuntary” or “effortless” attention, like gardening, soothe our stressed systems.
+Researchers suspect that we spend so much time paying “directed” or “effortful” attention to things like email, internet research, and information analysis that participating in activities that require more “involuntary” or “effortless” attention, like gardening, soothe our stressed systems.

 4. Social Support